jhb/woodentaps/curvature.md

 ## Measure the curvature

 Remember working with paper back in elementary school?
 Today we find out why we learned all this.
-Kids, we are going to build a measurement stand...
+Kids, today we are going to build us a measurement stand...

 ![measurement stand](cimg/stand_middle.jpg)